openreview/openreview-expertise/README.md

 ### Create Dataset Configuration Options
 This parameters could be included in a separate file, like `dataset-config.json`, as was mentioned before.
-- `match_group`: String or array of strings containing the groups of Reviewers or Area Chairs.
+- `match_group`: (optional) String or array of strings containing the groups of Reviewers or Area Chairs.
 The Reviewers (and Area Chairs) will get affinity scores with respect to the submitted papers based on their expertise.
 This expertise is obtained based on the publications available in OpenReview.
-It can be provided instead of the `reviewer_ids` or on top of the `reviewer_ids`, the values will be combined.
+It can be provided instead of or on top of the `reviewer_ids` and `csv_expertise`, the values will be combined.
-- `reviewer_ids`: Array of strings containing the IDs of the reviewers.
+- `reviewer_ids`: (optional) Array of strings containing the IDs of the reviewers.
 An ID can either be an email associated to an OpenReview Profile or the OpenReview ID, also known as a Tilde ID, for a Profile.
 The array can be a combination of both these types of IDs.
-It can be provided instead of the `match_group` or on top of the `match_group`, the values will be combined.
+It can be provided instead of or on top of the `match_group` and `csv_expertise`, the values will be combined.
+- `csv_expertise`: (optinal) String with the relative path from `dataset.directory` to a csv file containing the expertise in the following format: "author id","publication_id","title","abstract".
+This can be added instead of or on top of `match_group` and `reviewer_ids`, the values will be combined.
-- `paper_invitation`: String or array of strings with the submission invitations.
+- `paper_invitation`: (optional) String or array of strings with the submission invitations.
 This is the invitation for Submissions, all the submissions in OpenReview for a particular venue have an invitation and that is how they are grouped together.
 - `exclusion_inv` (optional): String or array of strings with the exclusion invitations.
 Reviewers (and Area Chairs) can choose to exclude some of their papers before the affinity scores are calculated so that they get papers that are more aligned to their current expertise/interest.
 Papers included here will not be taken into consideration when calculating the affinity scores.
+- `csv_submissions`: (optional) String with the relative path from `dataset.directory` to a csv file containing the submissions in the following format: "submission_id","title","abstract".
+This can be added on top of `paper_invitation`, the values will be combined.
 - `bid_inv` (optional): String or array of strings with the bid invitations.
 Bids are used by the reviewers in OpenReview to select papers that they would or would not like to review.
 These bids are then used to compute a final affinity score to be more fair with the reviewers.
 - `use_email_ids` (optional): Boolean value.
 If true, then the email of the user is used instead of his/her OpenReview Profile ID.
 - `max_workers` (optional): Number indicating the amount of workers that will be used to retrieve the expertise from OpenReview.
 If it is not set, it will use the maximum available workers of your machine by default.
 The more workers the faster the creation of the dataset